I recently read a blog post about vegan bullying.

 The list is kind of daunting written out like that, but members of my family rarely go to the doctor or take any kind of medication.
 None of us are overweight.
 Mom and I don’t drink alcohol or smoke.
 A lot of the above diagnoses are nebulous and chronic rather than acute.
 We take vitamins, exercise, try to eat well and control our stress, and do our best with the constant presence of chronic pain and discomfort.
 Conventional medicine can’t do much for most of this list except prescribe pain meds, anti-depressants, anti-inflammatories, antihistamines and anti-anxiolytics.

 Food production is complicated and often unethical, to say the least.
-Monocropping practices by Big Agriculture annihilate the land, destroying the delicate, complex web of plants, soil organisms and insects.
+Monocropping practices by Big Agriculture annihilate the land, destroying the delicate, complex web of plants, soil organisms, animals and insects.
 We’re exposed to artificial fertilizers, insecticides and other poisons, whether we use them or not.

 Commercial animal food production practices have frequently been horrifically inhuman and unhealthy, both for the animals and for consumers.